Noise Complaints

 Please provide specific details about your construction noise complaint.
 This will help the City resolve your issue.

-• Location of the noise: address when possible
+• Location of the noise: Provide an address when possible

 Loud Parties